-Scott Letts enters his third year as an assistant coach for the Rams after spending seven years at his alma mater Marshall University.
+Scott Letts enters his fourth year as an assistant coach for the Rams after spending seven years at his alma mater Marshall University.

 Since joining the Rams on the sidelines in 2013, VCU has posted 18 wins and made two consecutive trips to the Atlantic 10 Conference Tournament.
 In 2014, the Black and Gold saw three players earn all-conference honors, and one earn a spot on the all-rookie team.
 Defensively, VCU posted a 0.47 GAA in conference play, which was the second-best in the league.